trevorcampbell/subsampledposteriordb/README.md

 ## Installation

-These instructions are provided for a computer running linux; if you're on Mac or Windows you'll need to adjust some of the steps below but it should all still be doable.
+These instructions are provided for a computer running Linux; if you're on Mac or Windows you'll need to adjust some of the steps below but it should all still be doable.

 First, make sure `julia` is installed.
 If you don't yet have `PosteriorDB.jl` installed, open a REPL and run